owncloud/ocis/docs/extensions/idm/configuration_hints.md

 ldapsearch -x -H ldaps://127.0.0.1:9235 -x -D uid=libregraph,ou=sysusers,o=libregraph-idm -w idm -b o=libregraph-idm objectclass=inetorgperson
 ```

-When using the default configuration with the self-signed server certificate
+When using the default configuration with the self-signed server certificate,
-you might need to switch off the Certificate Validation using `LDAPTL_REQCERT` env
+you might need to switch off the certificate validation using the `LDAPTL_REQCERT` env
 variable:

 ```